 If you have a prior criminal record, a prior felony arrest resulting in either an adjudication of guilt or a withhold of adjudication will disqualify you.
 For misdemeanors, no more than five prior misdemeanor convictions or withholds.
 You must not have completed more than one misdemeanor diversion program and must not have been driving on a suspended license when arrested for the DUI.
 Occasionally, people will be ineligible as a result of the driving pattern or conduct during the DUI arrest (reckless driving, high rate of speed, fleeing a police officer, resisting arrest).

 Additionally, the state will review your entire criminal record, including traffic.
 If you have excessive points on your driving record, or previous reckless driving, Leaving the Scene of an Accident or traffic infractions resulting in injury or fatality convictions or withholds, you will be ineligible.
-Finally, if your breath test result is higher than a .25, you are preliminarily eligible for the program.
+Finally, if your breath test result is higher than a .25, you are preliminarily ineligible for the program.

 What If I Don't Qualify?

 This is where the rubber meets the road.